-2. Is it the right procedure?
+Is it the right procedure?

-We always offer a face-to-face meeting with the debtor to discuss their options.
+We always offer an initial meeting or call with the debtor to discuss their options.
 After the debtor has engaged us we will happily discuss any concerns the debtor may have and arrange further meetings as necessary.

-We will discuss the likely impact of each debt solution (IVA, bankruptcy, DMP, DRO and administration orders) on the debtor and the debtor's assets, in particular the family home, and on third parties that may be affected.
+We will discuss the likely impact of each debt solution (IVA, bankruptcy, DMP and DRO) on the debtor and the debtor's assets, in particular the family home, and on third parties that may be affected.
 We look at the advantages and disadvantages of each option, and the likely costs of each so that the solution best suited to the debtor's circumstances can be identified.
 We will confirm this in writing and provide a financial comparison summary where possible.

-If the debtor considers that an IVA is the right process they should read the R3 document 'Is a Voluntary Arrangement Right For Me'
+If the debtor considers that an IVA is the right process they should read the R3 document 'Is a Voluntary Arrangement Right For Me' which is available on our website.